vijpandaturtle/vijpandaturtle.github.io/index.md

 excerpt: "About Me Vijayasri Iyer"
 ---

 I'm Vijayasri.
 I'm an Engineer by profession.
-I'd like to call myself someone who loves to learn, dream about and create new things that make a difference in someone's life (including my own!).
+I'd like to call myself someone who loves to learn, dream about and create new things that make a difference in someone's life.

 ## Experience
 - Pursuing a Master's degree at Amrita University, having worked there as an intern at drug-discovery lab and for 6 months as a software engineer/Junior research fellow.